-If you think that your partner, friend or relative would be interested in taking part, please complete the reply form and return to the Diabetes Research Team.
+If you think that the prospective participant would be interested in taking part, please complete the reply form and return to the Diabetes Research Team.
 We have given you a pre-paid envelope with our address.
 The envelope does not need a stamp.
 The Diabetes Research Team will then contact you to arrange a time for a discussion.

 If you are unsure or do not want to advise the researcher then please suggest who else we could ask.
-If you think that your friend, partner or relative would NOT be interested in taking part, please still complete and return the form.
+If you think that the prospective participant would NOT be interested in taking part, please still complete and return the form.